The Poisson-Gaussian Mixture Process: A Flexible and Robust Approach for Non-Gaussian Geostatistical Modeling: MCMC

+To establish the specific dynamics of the algorithm, we begin by tuning the values of $K$ and $c$ during a preliminary run, focusing solely on type 1 updates.
+A generally effective choice is $K \approx \lambda \mu(S)/5$.
+We select the value of $c$, among three or four fixed candidates (typically between 0.5 an 1.5), that yields the highest acceptance rate.
+During each iteration of the chain, we perform $K$ type 1 updates.
+Once $K$ and $c$ have been tuned, we run the chain for a specified duration and compute acceptance rates associated to the $K$ regular square covering $S$.
+We associate the acceptance indicator of a type 1 square with the regular square that minimizes the distance between the two centroids.
+Squares with acceptance rates below a designated threshold (e.g., 0.1) are flagged as red-flagged.

+For each red-flagged square, we perform nine type 2 updates, with centroids chosen uniformly within the regular square.
+Subsequently, we calibrate a tuning parameter $c$ for the type 2 squares.

-Furthermore, we perform a virtual step after updating each $N_k$.
-In theory, this consists in updating $Y_u$ from its full conditional distribution, which is defined by base GP conditional on $(Y_o,Y_N)$.
-In practice, due to the retrospective sampling approach, this simply means that any finite set of $Y_u$ currently sampled is discarded.
-Those sets basically consist of $Y$ at the previous $N_k$ when an acceptance occurred or at a rejected proposal.
-Finally, note the infinite dimensionality of the MCMC chain together with the retrospective sampling of $Y_u$ avoids the use of a (complicated) reversible jump step to update $(N,Y_N)$.
+After updating each $(N_k,Z_k)$, a virtual step is executed to update $Y_u$ and $Z_u$ based on their respective full conditional distributions.
+This process essentially involves discarding any currently sampled finite set of $(Y_u,Z_u)$.
+These sets consist of $(Y,Z)$ at the previous $N_k$, upon acceptance, or on the rejected proposal.
+Finally, the infinite dimensionality of the MCMC chain, coupled with the retrospective sampling of $(Y_u,Z_u)$, removes the need for complex reversible jump steps.

-\subsection{Sampling $\lambda$, $\theta_G$ and $\theta_f$}
+\subsection{Sampling $\lambda$, $\theta_{\mathcal{G}}$, and $\theta_f$}